samolaogun/bake/README.md

   - include XML prolog, standard xml prolog by default

 ## Attribute-Content Syntax
+strict contentIdentiier is required

+attribute Idnetier recommended in bakerc

 JSON doesn't natively support an feature that directly mimics XML attributes.
 While it might seem intelligent to completely disregard this fact, most of the time, JSON meant to be parsed into XML will require attributes.